 no difference between commands and music - they are all sequences, hence

 involved first designing a command language based on musical

 notes, and only then writing a program to interpret it.
 The computer now takes a

 back seat, so it really is a different concept...

 inspiration... and fun!

-customary flashing lights during normal operation... but is not
+flashing lights during normal operation)... but none of them

 LE version running 4 sequences/tracks